“Give it all back to St. Albans!”

 *

-Several major changes were made at the Maine Central Railroad Hartland Train Yard on Outer Main Street in the mid-1940s including the demolition of the original depot which was relocated in the former grain storage building.
+Several major changes were made at the Maine Central Railroad (MEC) Hartland Train Yard on Outer Main Street in the mid-1940s including the demolition of the original depot which was relocated in the former grain storage building.
 Hartland Tanning Company purchased the old storage building and converted it into the Hide House for storage of “blues” before they were brought to the main plant for processing.

-Hartland Railroad Depot before Demolition
+Maine Central Railroad Depot in Hartland before Demolition

 *

-Hartland Depot Demolition
+MEC Hartland Depot Demolition

 *